AndyLysenko/gamdom-playwright-ui-api-tests-ts/README.md

 ### API Tests

 API tests focus on the JIRA Issues API.
 A meaningful workflow encompassing CRUD operations of the Issues feature was created.
 Four to five endpoints were chosen and automated using Playwright's API capabilities.
+The [openapi-typescript-codegen](https://www.npmjs.com/package/openapi-typescript-codegen) was used to generate HTTP clients for the API tests.

 ## Project Structure